pinecone-router/router/README.md

 ## Context object / $router magic helper

 Contains information about the current route.
-This available at all times:
+This is available at all times:

 - Using the `$router` magic helper in Alpine components
 - From Javascript using `window.PineconeRouter.context`